LCC-CIT/CS123-CourseMaterials/LectureNotes/CS123-Topic06-2-PromptEngineering.md

 ---

-Note: Microsoft Copilot with GPT-4 was used to draft parts of these notes.
+Note: Microsoft Copilot with GPT-4 was used to draft parts of these notes (2024).